wellingtonmacena/spotify-favs/README.md

 ![Product Name Screen Shot][product-screenshot]

-Here you have a simple but robust application where you can discore your top tracks, top artists and the most listened genres of one period of time.
+Here you have a simple but robust application where you can discover your top tracks, top artists and the most listened genres of one period of time.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.

 - ![TypeScript](https://shields.io/badge/TypeScript-3178C6?logo=TypeScript&logoColor=FFF&style=flat-square)
 - [![Angular][Angular.io]][Angular-url]